26 October 2020

 “I’ve been on more marches with the NHS than I can count.
 I think I’ve been on anti-austerity marches for at least the last ten years – in 2017 the Against the NHS Cuts march, in 2018 Keep Your Hands Off the NHS, Don’t Privatise It march and Standing with Junior Doctors in 2016.
 It is absolutely relentless.
 The attacks on the NHS over the last decade is unacceptable and we have had enough of it.

-“This year more than ever we’ve seen the value of the NHS, as usual being on the front line, not just with Covid but with everything else that’s been associated with it – failing mental health, failing physical health as well as Covid, and it’s staff members across the NHS not just nurses, not doctors, not therapists – everyone from every porter and housekeeper right through the entire NHS who’s working hard to keep this country going.
+“This year more than ever we’ve seen the value of the NHS, as you've been on the front line, not just with Covid but with everything else that’s been associated with it – failing mental health, failing physical health as well as Covid, and it’s staff members across the NHS not just nurses, not doctors, not therapists – everyone from every porter and housekeeper right through the entire NHS who’s working hard to keep this country going.
 And what did you get for it?
 You got a round of applause on a Thursday.
 And, you know, that’s deserved, but you can’t eat it, you can’t pay your rent with it, you can’t pay your bills with it, and next time I’m using the NHS I don’t want the person who’s taking care of me and looking after me to be worrying at the same time about whether they’re going to make the rent that month.
 That is not right and that’s why we continue doing this.

 “Years and years of underfunding and defunding the NHS is only leading to one thing and that’s the power grab from the private sector to walk in and say – “Oh we can pay you – we can change – we can deal with this failing system” – and that is being set up and that is why we come out and fight time and time and time again – to keep the NHS in public hands.